Mars habitat: History

-One early idea for a Mars habitat was to use put short stay accommodation in a Mars ascent-descent vehicle.
+One early idea for a Mars habitat was to put short stay accommodation in a Mars descent/ascent vehicle.
 This combination was called a Mars Excursion Module, and also typically featured other components such as basic rover and science equipment.
 Later missions tended to shift to a dedicated descent/ascent with a separate habitat.

-In 2013 ZA architects proposed having digging robots build a Mars habitat underground.
+In 2013, ZA architects proposed having digging robots build a Mars habitat underground.
 They chose an interior inspired by Fingal's Cave and noted the increased protection from high-energy radiation below ground.
-On the other hand, the issue of the difficulty of sending digging robots that must construct the habitat versus landing capsules on the surface was also noted.
+The issue of the difficulty of sending digging robots that must construct the habitat versus landing capsules on the surface was also noted.
 An alternative may be to build above ground using thick ice to shield from radiation.
 This approach has the advantage of allowing light in.

-In 2015 the Self-deployable Habitat for Extreme Environments (SHEE) project explored the idea of autonomous construction and preparation for Mars habitat versus human construction, because the latter is "risky, complex, and costly."
+In 2015, the Self-deployable Habitat for Extreme Environments project explored the idea of autonomous construction and preparation for Mars habitat versus human construction, because the latter is "risky, complex, and costly."